Charleston Weekend Getaway: Perfect Itinerary

 One of the most popular day trips from Charleston is to tour an old plantation.
 There are several in the area.

-This tour of Magnolia Plantation includes transportation from the Charleston Visitor’s Center, a 45-minute guided tour of the house and a 45-minute nature tour by tram.
+This tour of Magnolia Plantation includes transportation from the Charleston Visitor’s Center, a tour of the house and a tour of the gardens and grounds by tram.

 Or you might enjoy paying a visit to Boone Hall Plantation.
 This activity includes transportation from Charleston.
 Expert storytellers will take you on a journey through the lives of enslaved people who once lived there.